 If you select the Without driver option, the report shows only those intervals that contain segments without drivers.
 You can also retrieve these segments.

 In the filter, you can specify the minimum and/or maximum duration of the interval.

 The minimum and/or maximum duration of engine hours.
 In addition, the engine hours sensor mask can be specified in the Engine hours sensor filter.

 Engine hours sensor

 In this filter, you can specify a mask for the name of the engine hours sensor.
 It affects the calculation of engine hours in the tables which have the corresponding columns, as well as the engine hours filter if it is turned on.

 This filter is only available for the Events table.
 If it contains an event mask, only the events that satisfy it are included in the report.
-When the Custom events only option is activated in the filter, only custom events fall into the report.
-If the option is not activated, in addition to custom events, the fields with online notifications are also displayed in the report.
+When the Custom events only option is activated in the filter, only custom events registered manually from the online notification windows are shown in the report.